avitaldrucker/Chess/README.md

 ###AI###

 This game offers the option to play against a computer AI.
 The game implements a computer AI through the minimax algorithm and through creating a tree based off of the available moves for the computer's pieces.
-Through the minimax algorithm and a tree structure, the game assumes that any node in the tree, the computer player will play to maximize its advantage, and the human player will play to maximize his/her advantage.
+The game assumes that for any node in the tree, the computer player will play to maximize its advantage, and the human player will play to maximize his/her advantage.
 These assumptions allow the computer player to play as well as it can and guard itself against attacks by the human player.

 For each a computer player's piece can take, a node is created.
 The game dups the board and executes this move on that board.
 It then looks at the children of the current node, and creates child nodes that reflect the human player's moves.
 The tree of hypothetical game states has a height of three: the current game state is the root node, the first-tier children are possible moves by the computer player, and the third tier-children are the human player's hypothetical responses.